 - Documents showing how your work is being implemented by others, for example: a) contracts with companies using your or your company’s products; b) documents showing licensed technology that you or your company invented or co-invented, and how that licensed technology is being used by others; c) patents or licenses awarded to you or your company with documents showing how they are being used and why they are significant to your field.

-- whether it would be impractical for the foreign national to obtain a job offer or labor certification on the foreign national’s behalf;
+1) whether it would be impractical either for the foreign national to secure a job offer, or for the petitioner to obtain a labor certification;

-- whether U.S. interest in the foreign national’s contributions is sufficiently urgent to forgo the labor certification.
+3) whether the national interest in the foreign national's contributions is sufficiently urgent to warrant forgoing the labor certification process.

 It should also be emphasized that the AAO eliminated the requirement of comparing the foreign national to other U.S. workers in the same field, and stressed that the new test was more flexible, so that more foreign nationals may satisfy the requirements of the EB2 National Interest Waiver.

 For Matter of Dhanasar, this prong requires the consideration of numerous factors.
 The USCIS will consider whether it would be impractical for the foreign national to secure a job offer or for the petitioner to obtain a labor certification.
 Additionally, the USCIS officer will determine whether U.S. would still benefit from the foreign national’s contributions, even if other U.S. workers are available.

 Finally, the USCIS will examine whether the foreign national’s potential contributions are urgent enough to warrant bypassing the labor certification.
 The AAO specifically emphasizes that each of these factors must be taken together, and on balance, should demonstrate that it would be beneficial to the U.S. to waive the job offer and labor certification requirement.

 9. Detailed Analysis of How to Meet the Third Prong Test for National Interest Waiver Petition